 • turkey and chicken

-The key to success if to have everything you need ahead of time – from food you’ll need to clearing the cupboards of foods that may tempt you, to family understanding and support.
-Make a grocery list everything you’ll need and keep it handy.
+The key to success is to have everything you need ahead of time – from the food you’ll need, to clearing the cupboards of foods that may tempt you, to family understanding and support.
+Make a grocery list of everything you’ll need and keep it handy.
 Make it a point to buy at least two new vegetables every week and two new herbs as well.
-Herbs can add life to a boring salad and wake up your taste buds as well.
+Herbs can add life to a boring salad and wake up your taste buds too.
 This does not have to be boring.

 I keep a large airtight plastic container in the fridge with washed lettuce ready to go.
-I rinse it in Fruit and Vegetable Rinse which not only removes any bacteria and other little critters, but will also help it keep longer.
+I rinse it in a fruit and vegetable rinse which not only removes any bacteria and other little critters, but will also help it keep longer.
 Layer pieces of paper towel between so that it says moist but not wet.
 This will keep for 5 or 6 days.

 A specific dietary plan is recommended.
 This plan is an elimination diet because the program requires that certain foods be eliminated from the daily diet while the program is in progress.
-To assist you with the nutritional requirements of the program, a dietary plan has been provided that has been modified for people with gallbladder problems.
+This diet differs from other elimination diets because this one is designed for people with gallbladder problems.
 Only gallbladder-friendly foods are in these recipes.

 The caloric requirements of different individuals vary significantly from each other.
-Each individual to meet his/her caloric and nutritional needs should modify the "Daily Diet Samples".
-All foods may be selected from the food list provided with the program.
+Each individual to meet his/her caloric and nutritional needs should modify the amounts to comfort.
+All foods may be selected from the Gallbladder Diet download and/or the Gallbladder Diet Menu Plan.
 The fundamentals to remember are: eat according to your appetite; do not overeat; select natural, organic foods; include foods that offer soluble and insoluble dietary fibers, and drink plenty of pure water.